-Road tests confirmed CarbonX® was able to improve rolling resistance by 6.5% without compromising grip or durability.
-Here’s what it means in terms of reducing emissions and why more OEMs are investing in developing fuel-efficient tires…
+Road tests confirm CarbonX® improves rolling resistance by 6.5% without compromising grip or durability.
+Here’s what it means in terms of reducing emissions and why OEMs are putting more focus on tires…

 Studies have shown that more than 80% of tire-related CO2 emissions occur in the use phase.
 But tire makers have had limited options when it comes to improving fuel efficiency without compromising grip or durability.
 So most sustainability initiatives in the tire industry today focus on the production phase or sourcing of raw materials.

 CarbonX® is a new material whose unique structure made us think it could go well beyond these limitations – and partnerships with two tire makers helped prove this to be the case.

 Ere Research, a European manufacturer for high-end cycling components, found that CarbonX® was able to improve speed, grip and puncture resistance at the same time.
 The company launched its first product line of high-performance cycling tires containing CarbonX® at Tire Technology Expo 2022 last month.